 Accounting Manager - Madison, WI

-The position is responsible for managing accounts receivable, accounts payable, payroll, general ledger activity and ensuring accurate and timely financial reporting.
+The position is responsible for managing accounts receivable, accounts payable, general ledger activity and ensuring accurate and timely financial reporting.

 - Corporate Accounting